Entail Logo

 • Customer lifetime value (LTV): This measures the total predicted revenue from a customer throughout their relationship with your business.
 By knowing the LTV, you can project each customer's potential worth.

 Maintaining customer relationships and enhancing their LTV are central in this post-conversion phase.
-This involves re-engaging customers through various communication tools such as newsletters, promotional emails, promo codes, discounts, and special sales.
+This involves re-engaging customers using SEO content like product updates, tutorials, and guides—much like this example from Wix—and other post-purchase content marketing strategies, such as email marketing.

 Master every stage of the SEO conversion funnel